New Zealand vs. England scoreboard | Taiwan News

-AUCKLAND, New Zealand (AP) — Scoreboard Saturday on the rain-affected third day of the first cricket test between New Zealand and England at Eden Park:
+AUCKLAND, New Zealand (AP) — Scoreboard Sunday on the fourth day of the first cricket test between New Zealand and England at Eden Park:

 |England, 1st Innings 58